-This is another amazing cave in the area of the fortress, where it's possible to enter by a small boat.
-This large cave is very valuable in both geological and esthetic reasons.
+This is another amazing cave in the area of the fortress, where it's possible to enter with a small boat.
+This cave is very valuable in both geological and esthetic reasons.
 Even it's more obvious in the daytime, the cave does shine at night too.
 The name was given of course due to its blue shiny phosphor color.

 The Damlatas cave is located about 3 km away from the city center next to the sea.
 It was found in 1948 when stone mine was supposed to be opened.
 In the entrance is 15 meters high and the inside of the cave is shaped like an open cylinder at the bottom.
 The meaning of the name is dropping stone, due to the water continuously dropping from the stalactites.
 Not only for its natural beauty, but it is also famous for its air that is helpful for asthma patients.
 There are patients that go through treatment under doctor's control and go to the cave every day for a certain period for 21 days.
 The air in the cave does not change in the winter or summer.
 It's always 22°c, humidity 95%, air pressure 760 mm.
 The air consists of 71% nitrogen, 20,5% oxygen, 2,5 permille carbon dioxide, some radioactive particles, and ions.
 It was the first cave that was opened for tourists.
 It's on the west coast of the historical Alanya Castle.